 How to Make Hot Shrimp and Bacon Dip

-Most hot dips have one ingredient as their base and it’s normally either cream cheese, sour cream or mayonnaise.
+Most hot dips have one ingredient as their base and it’s normally either cream cheese, sour cream, or mayonnaise.
 This recipe actually uses all 3 so the end result is the creamiest, smoothest base possible.
-It also helps because one doesn’t overpower the other.
+It also helps that one doesn’t overpower the other.

 You first want to start by cooking your bacon and shrimp.
 I used 6 strips of bacon for my dip but you can really use as much or as little as you prefer.
 I used kitchen shears to cut my bacon into 1″ pieces and then fried in a medium size skillet until done.
 Save about 1 tablespoon of your bacon grease since you can use that to fry your shrimp.

 For shrimp, I used raw shrimp that I peeled and deveined.
 Then, I fried the shrimp in the reserved bacon grease until no longer pink.
 Be sure to take them off as soon as they start to turn pink since you’ll also be cooking them in the oven where they can finish cooking.

 Set the shrimp on a paper towel to cool.
 Since I used large shrimp, I cut them into 3 or 4 pieces each so they would be bite-size for the dip.

 To make the dip, start with a fairly large bowl.
 Add 8 ounces of softened cream cheese, sour cream, mayonnaise, lemon juice, Worcestershire, mustard, and garlic salt and stir until it’s completely smooth.
 Then, add one tablespoon of milk and stir well until you have a nice creamy base.